 How long should a dog’s nail be?

 His height and paw size often determine the nail length.
 You can realize the necessity as you hear a clicking sound from his movement.
-His nails also take a turn on the sideways if the growth reaches the limit.
+His nails also take a turn on sideways if the growth reaches the limit.

 You can place something of a smaller width beneath his nails if they are of an ideal shape.
-If you are not too much into dog maintenance, then you should take a look among these pooches.
+If you are not too much into dog maintenance, then you should take a look at these pooches.
 They are far less time consuming in some other aspects.